gctools-outilsgc/gccollab/README.md

 to technology.
 It acts as a professional platform to create your professional C.V., share ideas and connect you with people and information that you need.

-GCconnex is based on Elgg. https://github.com/Elgg/Elgg
+GCcollab is based on GCconnex - https://github.com/gctools-outilsgc/gcconnex - which is based on the open source project Elgg - https://github.com/Elgg/Elgg

 ###Installation